 - a rain suit (either in two parts or a full suit).
 Do not hesitate to invest a little for the latter.
 Light, efficient and compact rain gear is more expensive.
 However, you will see the difference the day you have to drive for 5 hours in the pouring rain.
 And we don’t tell you that because it happened to us last year in central France 🙂 !

-- Wipes to clean the helmet, to remove crushed insects on the visor / helmet after a day of riding in summer;
+- Wipes to clean the helmet, e.g. to remove crushed insects on the visor/helmet after a riding day in summer.

 - A tank bag: practical for storing your equipment for the day, your map, etc.

 For all those for whom road-trip rhymes with (wild) camping also take a look at Bonnie & Klyde’s blog (here).

 2. For the motorcycle: keep riding and be able to start again